iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 ## Experiments

-⚠️ This feature is only available in DVC 2.0 ⚠️

 `dvc exp` commands let you automatically track a variation to an established [data pipeline](/doc/command-reference/dag).
 You can create multiple isolated experiments this way, as well as review, compare, and restore them later, or